nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 - BSN broadcasting (sending the BSN to a wide set of possible data holders to discover where data exists) requires an appropriate legal basis that is not generally in place for the use cases covered by this specification.
-- Targeted querying avoids unnecessary BSN distribution and limits data requests to organisations already known by the data user to possible hold data about a specific patient, treatment relation, which is consistent with the principles of data minimisation and purpose limitation.
+- Targeted querying avoids unnecessary BSN distribution and limits data requests to organisations already known by the data user to possible hold data about a specific patient, which is consistent with the principles of data minimisation and purpose limitation required by the GDPR.

 ### Conformance